SpiderBoost and Momentum: Faster Stochastic Variance Reduction Algorithms: Prox-SpiderBoost for Nonconvex Composite Optimization

-\begin{proof} \Cref{p_finite_sum_thm} is a special case of \Cref{p_finite_sum_thm_nonEuclidean} with the choices of the Bregman distance function $V(x,y) = \frac{1}{2} \|x - y\|^2$ and $\alpha = 1$.
-Then substituting the choices of the parameters in the statement of Theorem 2 into Theorem 3 yields the desired result. \end{proof}
+As a comparison, the SFO complexity $\mathcal{O}( {\sqrt{n}}{\epsilon^{-2}} +n)$ of Prox-SpiderBoost in \Cref{p_finite_sum_thm} improves the existing complexity result by a factor of $n^{1/6}$ \cite{Li2018}.
+Furthermore, the complexity lower bound for achieving the $\epsilon$-first-order stationary condition in un-regularized optimization \citep{Fang2018} also serves as a lower bound for composite optimization (by considering the special case $h\equiv 0$).
+Therefore, the SFO complexity of our Prox-SpiderBoost matches the corresponding complexity lower bound in the regime with $ n \le \mathcal{O}( \epsilon^{-4})$, and is hence near optimal.

-\Cref{p_finite_sum_thm} shows that the output of Prox-SpiderBoost achieves the generalized first-order stationary condition within $\epsilon$ accuracy with a total SFO complexity $\mathcal{O}( {\sqrt{n}}{\epsilon^{-2}} +n)$.
-This improves the state-of-art complexity result by a factor of $n^{1/6}$ \cite{}.
-On the other hand, note that the complexity lower bound for achieving the $\epsilon$-first-order stationary condition in un-regularized optimization \citep{Fang2018} is also a proper lower bound for composite optimization (by considering the special case $h\equiv 0$).
-Therefore, the SFO complexity of our Prox-SpiderBoost matches the corresponding complexity lower bound in the regime with $ n \le O( \epsilon^{-4})$, and is hence near optimal.
+Moreover, our Prox-SpiderBoost still achieves the state-of-the-art convergence results under other settings such as online optimization, non-Euclidean geometry and Polyak-{\L}ojasiewicz condition.
+Due to the space limitation, we relegate these results to \Cref{sec_online}.